devildrey33/Audio-Hole/README.md

 I have more complex animations for a specific song in a certain beat per minute using gsap (at the moment only 'Kill City Kills' song is using this)

-Made with Three.js, pnmdrs postprocessin, gsap, and lil.gui (for debug)
+Made with Three.js, [pnmdrs postprocessing][https://github.com/pmndrs/postprocessing] (God rays and Bloom), gsap, and lil.gui (for debug)

 live  : https://devildrey33.es/Ejemplos/AudioHole/index.html